hoddmimes/json-transform/README.md

 From the XML definitions the POJOs and corresponding JSON (basic) schemas could be generated.
 Furthermore there is support for the generated POJO messages to encode / decode them self to Mongo documents.
 For more information about the Mongo support see section *Mongo Support* below.

-It migth and most likely is easier(?) to use Jackson for mapping between POJOs and JSON.
+It might and most likely is easier(?) to use Jackson for mapping between POJOs and JSON.
 The advantages with json-transform are:
 * In case a lot of messages are to be defined.
 This can be accomplished efficiently with a minimum of writing.
 * The utility encoding/decoding is about 8-10 times faster than Jackson.